 Ok, so now you know you want to do this as a hobby or more.
 I think it’s important to have better monitoring than just your headphones so getting speakers should be among your next priorities.
 There’s nothing more important than to go to your local shop and spend time testing a few pairs of monitors with music you know.
 So get your phone ready and go listen, then you can make a decision and buy.
 My personal favourites might not work for your style, but here are some of them, including some for different budgets.

-Speakers & Monitors
+Speakers & Monitors FOr Studio Electronic mUsic

 A good investment is adding some controllers for your DAW so you feel a bit more physical about how you interact with your music.
 This can go from a pad based midi controller, to a keyboard or a midi mixer.
 It really depends of what you do with your music but any of these will be useful somehow.